-In September, Cabinet Office launched the DDaT skills assessment to gather a clear view of specialist proficiency across the different business units and to inform capability retention actions.
+In September, Cabinet Office launched it’s DDaT skills assessment pilot to gather a clear view of specialist proficiency across the different business units and to inform capability retention actions.

-The DDaT skills assessment encompasses the 39 roles of the DDaT Capability Framework and has been set up as a component of performance conversations between staff and their Line Managers.
+The DDaT skills assessment encompassed the 39 roles of the DDaT Capability Framework and was set up as a component of performance conversations between staff and their Line Managers.

-This initial round of skills assessment is also being used to implement the Pay Approach throughout 2021.
+The pilot initial round of skills assessment has also been used to model and work out implementation options for the Pay Approach throughout 2021.

 How is the capability assessment process carried out?

-The DDaT skills assessment is available via a bespoke-GDS-built online tool (currently being piloted for Cabinet Office purposes only).
+The DDaT skills assessment is available via a bespoke-GDS-built online tool.
 Staff have been asked to self assess their capability for each skill in a role against a set of status descriptors:

 Working towards this level - has the level of experience to be able to deliver tasks in this skill but may require help from time to time to successfully complete them.